Menu

 PE:

-PE in Summer Term will be on Monday afternoon (Thai Boxing) and Friday afternoon (FUSION tumbling and gymnastic skills).
+PE in Spring Term will be on Tuesday afternoon (FUNDA Coach Tom) and Wednesday morning (Teacher Led focusing on attack and defend games.)
 Children should come into school dressed in their PE kits.
-This consists of: Black leggings/joggers, PE Top and hoody, jumper or cardigan.
+This consists of: Plain black leggings/joggers (no logo's or patterns), PE Top and hoody, jumper or cardigan.
 Please ensure that all earrings and jewellery are removed for sessions.

 Homework: